 Following the incident, Love pleaded not guilty to drug charges related to possession of painkillers but in February 2004, an arrest warrant was issued after she failed to appear at a preliminary hearing.

-The album was panned, probably not helped by Love's constant media coverage for her behavior under the influence.
+Temporarily getting her act together, Love appeared in court while simultaneously releasing her first solo venture album, America's Sweetheart (2004).
+The album was panned—a result likely influenced by Love's constant media coverage for her behavior under the influence.

-Since Love's drugs possession charge in 2003, her daughter had resided with her paternal grandmother but in January 2005, she finally regained custody of her after completing a rehab program and entering a probation period.
-However by August the same year, Love admitted using drugs again in violation of her probation.
-She was ordered onto a 28-day drug treatment program which Love then also violated and was subsequently sentenced to six months in a closed rehab unit.
+Since Love's drugs possession charge in 2003, her daughter had resided with her paternal grandmother, but in January 2005, she finally regained custody of her after completing a rehab program and entering a period of probation.
+However, by August of that same year, Love admitted using drugs again in violation of her probation.
+She was ordered into a 28-day drug treatment program, which she violated, subsequently receiving a sentence of six months in a closed rehab unit.

 Three months after being released from the court-ordered rehab, Love began to record her second solo album, which she'd taken time out to write during her period of confinement.
 Instead of being released as a solo project, however, the album, entitled Nobody's Daughter, was released by Hole in April 2010.
 But the Hole that released the album wasn't the same band that Love was previously associated with.
 Because former members Erlandson and Auf der Mauer refused to join Love in the band's reunion, she recruited three new members to fill the void left in Hole.